Aniket2399/Spotlight_mock/README.md

 python spotlight_mock.py <YOUR_TOKEN> <YOUR_FILE_KEY>
 # Generates: output.html + styles.css
 ```
+** Download the html and css file in same folder and run with your browser.(Without running code)

 **Debug Tip:** To verify the font-weight issue, inspect the "Sign In" text in your browser's DevTools and compare the computed styles with Figma's design properties.